NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

 The `Aggregate2()` method simplifies the execution of two distinct operations within a single iteration of the source, returning the results in a tuple.

-This method necessitates three generic parameters.
+This method requires three generic parameters.
 The first determines the type of elements within the source span, while the second and third parameters specify the operators to apply.

 For instance, let's examine the `MinMax()` method, which calculates both the minimum and maximum values in a span simultaneously: